gskbyte/GSKStretchyHeaderView/README.md

 - No need to subclass a custom view controller or to use a custom `UICollectionViewLayout`
 - Simple usage: just implement your own subclass and add it to your `UIScrollView` subclass
 - Two expansion modes: the header view can grow only when the top of the scroll view is reached, or as soon as the user scrolls down.

+If you are using this library in your project, I would be more than glad to [know about it!](mailto:gskbyte@gmail.com)

 ## Usage